sanntidT19/Elevator/README.md

 -Questions for Student assistant:

 All network packages is sendt by the form of a struct.
+Is this a good idea?

 **MODULES**:
 *Network
 	passes information over the network
-	(maybe put selvcheck into this?)
+	(maybe put selfcheck into this?)

 *Master Communication:
 	recives external input: